longturn/freeciv21/docs/Coding/hacking.rst

 ===========

-The code is currently transitioning from 1 or 0 connections per player only, to allow multiple connections for each player (recall 'player' means a Civilization, see above), where each connection may be either an "observer" or "controller".
+The code is currently transitioning from 1 or 0 connections per player only, to allow multiple connections for each player (recall 'player' means a civilization, see above), where each connection may be either an "observer" or "controller".

 This discussion is mostly about connections on the server.
 The client only has one real connection